pogzie/weatherstation/README.md

 ```

 For any errors, it will output an `ERROR`.
 The logic behind this is that parsing the output via Python would be easier.
 All are in one line separated by a comma.
 Catching the error would also be easier since it generally outputs a universal `ERROR` if something goes wrong.

+### get_sensor_data.py
+The `get_sensor_data.py` is divided into several parts and configurable options.

+#### ENDPOINT_HOST
+The `ENDPOINT_HOST` is the IP address or the FQDN of the server which hosts the database and the front end application.
+This will be where you will throw your sensor data

+#### ENDPOINT_API_URL
+The `ENDPOINT_API_URL` starts with a `/` and ends with a `?`.
+This is attached to the `ENDPOINT_HOST` towards the end of the source code in order for us to be able to assemble a URL where we will do the API calls.

+#### ENDPOINT_KEY
+This is a security feature to make sure that no other device is doing an API call without proper authorization.
+A `device_id` and a `key` should be generated from the endpoint and is saved to the database.
+When an API call happens, it will cross reference the `device_id` along with the `key` before accepting the values submitted to be saved to the database.

+#### ENDPOINT_?PARAM?
+These are the `ENDPOINT_` variables that is part of the assembled URL.
+I made it customizable so that adding new sensors would be easy.
+This should match the values on the endpoint side.

+__NOTE TO SELF__: Maybe I should remove this.
+It would be easier to mandate a certain parameter variable on both collector and server so as to make it less confusing for the ones setting this up.

+#### run_command(COMMAND) Function
+This function runs the specific C (or other) command you have on the same directory path.
+Expected output would be `Name = Value, Another_Name = Another_Value`.
+Expected error string should contain `ERROR`.
+It will loop until a good value is found and will automatically remove the `\n` and white spaces before returning the value.

+If you are adding other sensors, you are expected to follow the output format and the error format.
+You are also exptected to know the output and catch and assign the values accordingly.